 Visit Thekkady to have an amazing time with a trekking through the Periyar Tiger Reserve, or take a boat ride and get a chance to see the wild animals close in their natural habitat.
 The place also offers bamboo rafting and other adventurous activities.

-If you think Munnar is not the place you want to explore during the tourist season then pick one of the other hill stations in Kerala like Ponmudi, Wayanad, Vagamon, Kumili, Peerumedu, Nelliyampathy etc....
-They too serve as the ideal locations for your vacation.
+Apart from Munnar there are many hill stations in Kerala like Ponmudi, Wayanad, Vagamon, Kumili, Peerumedu, Nelliyampathy etc...
+They too serve as ideal locations for your vacation.
 It is not just the hills of Kerala which have a pleasant weather during the month of January the plains also have a lot to offer.

 Another place to enjoy all these is Kumarakom.
 Palm-fringed walkways and lush greenery would take you to a world of fantasy.
 There is also a famous bird sanctuary in the vicinity that could be reached through the backwaters.
 You would love it if you are someone who enjoys the nature and its hidden wonders.

 Varkala in the southern Kerala has one of the most beautiful and unique beaches in the world.
 The high cliffs that jut into the ocean have been declared a geological monument by the Geological Survey of India.
 These cliffs also have many natural spas and the beach is a perfect place for sunbathing and swimming.
 The Varkala beach is also known as Papanasham beach which means one which washes away all your sins.

 Go further south of Kerala and there is another amazing beach destination - Kovalam.
 It actually consists of three crescent shaped beaches and has been a part of the world tourism map for decades.
 Rocky promontories and the shallow blue waters make Kovalam a great place to swimming and sunbathing.